 If you can’t meet those thresholds because spreads are wider, slippage is frequent, or latency is high, step up in timeframe.
 Higher-timeframe signals (e.g., 15-60m) tolerate slightly worse microstructure, let you use limit/stop orders more effectively, and reduce click pressure.

-Always remember that scalping signals are worth it only when your pipeline (broker, VPS, session) reliably preserves the provider’s small edge.
+Always remember that scalping signals are worth it only when your broker, VPS, and session setup can reproduce the provider’s execution quality with minimal drift.
 Otherwise, switch to slower setups where costs are a smaller slice of the move.

 If done well, then yes, but only if your costs (spread + commissions + slippage + funding) and latency are tiny.